 The circle is on the

-Give me instructions so I can make this arrangement using my set of shapes.
+- Ask students to give you instructions so you can make this arrangement using your set of shapes.
 Respond to what students tell you very literally.
 For example, if they say “The circle is on top of the square” you might put the circle in front of the square.
 An important point is that the person giving instructions cannot point or touch the blocks.